adaszko/complgen/README.md

 ## Value Proposition

-`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, concise BNF-like grammar.
+`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, concise EBNF-like grammar.
 It's inspired by [compleat](https://github.com/mbrubeck/compleat/) but instead of requiring for the `compleat` executable to be available at completion time, it compiles the grammar down to a standalone shell script that can be distributed on its own.
 If you're an author of a CLI tool, you can generate shell scripts for your command line tool on CI, and package them along with the tool.
 No additional